Murat C. Mungan

 - Social Science Research Network Home Page

-- Subjects Taught: Antitrust, Corporations, Law and Economics
+- Subjects Taught: Criminal Law, Antitrust, Corporations, Law and Economics

 - Curriculum Vitae: CV in PDF format